philipnye/streamlit_testing/README.md

 - `ODBC_AUTHENTICATION`: Authentication type to be used in database connection
 - `AZURE_CLIENT_ID`: Username to be used in database connection
 - `AZURE_CLIENT_SECRET`: Password to be used in database connection

+## Licences
+An AG Grid licence is held in order to make use of all [`streamlit-aggrid` features](https://github.com/PablocFonseca/streamlit-aggrid).
+The license is perpetual - i.e. no need for renewal.